ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone Mount using Systemd.md

 2. Restarts rclone mount automatically when there's a server restart or error
 3. You can manually restart the service when there's problems.

-If you don't need to upload files to your mount, follow this guide.
-If you need to upload files we recommend to use [Rclone VFS and MergerFS Setup](https://docs.usbx.me/books/rclone/page/rclone-vfs-and-mergerfs-setup) instead.

 Before we proceed, you may have to configure your cloud storage first.
 If you haven't, visit this guide: [Installation, Configuration & Usage of rclone](https://docs.usbx.me/books/rclone/page/installation-configuration-usage-of-rclone)

+***
+If you don't need to upload files to your mount, follow this guide.

+If you need to upload files or you're planning an automated setup involving your cloud storage, we recommend to use [Rclone VFS and MergerFS Setup](https://docs.usbx.me/books/rclone/page/rclone-vfs-and-mergerfs-setup) instead.
 ***

 ## Preparation